The Best Red Carpet Looks From The 2024 SAG Awards

 On the carpet this Saturday, black dresses appeared in many forms, with Ayo Edebiri (who picked up an award for her role in The Bear) wearing a draped, off-shoulder gingham Luar gown, and actors such as America Ferrera and Tracee Ellis Ross wearing more structured black gowns.

-Red also continued to cement itself as the color of 2024, with Ariana Greenblatt wearing a maroon custom Vera Wang gown, River Gallo in a voluminous red and black floral gown, and Halle Bailey channeling The Little Mermaid in a strapless burgundy mermaid gown, to name just a few.
+Red also continued to cement itself as the colour of 2024, with Ariana Greenblatt wearing a maroon custom Vera Wang gown, River Gallo in a voluminous red and black floral gown, and Halle Bailey channelling The Little Mermaid in a strapless burgundy mermaid gown, to name just a few.

-Scroll on to see the best-dressed from the 2024 SAG Awards red carpet.
+Scroll on to see our favourite red carpet looks from the SAG Awards.